kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-01-401-unauthorized-403-forbidden.md

 ## Remedy

-Make sure that you are using a JWT access token with proper scopes, and it is active.
+Make sure that you are using a JSON Web Token (JWT) with proper scopes, and it is active.

 ### Remedy

-1. Decode the JSON Web Token (JWT).
+1. Decode the JWT.

 2. Check the validity and scopes of the JWT: